thmisch/Nsp/README.md

 to function correctly, which usually a PC can't provide (people turn them off because they're loud and inefficient).
 Which means: it's like encrypted IRC at this point.

+Also this implementation is currently very much **untested** which sadly showed before commit cd2dad8c5ee6c33ce865851336cdbc40ac245bb7 where the whole security was broken.
+Prepare for more bugs like these and please don't use Nsc just yet if you expect a finished project.

 In the future I'll implement the protocol in a language like Javascript, or convert sth. to webASM, that can be used on mobile operating systems like android and IOS to create native apps for them.